Fatal Pit Bull Attack in San Diego, California

 During the 11-month period from December 24, 2011 to November 11, 2012, pit bulls from San Diego County killed four people.
 In one of these cases, the dog was found in Balboa Park in San Diego then taken across the border to Tijuana.
 Within a week the dog killed its owner's 4-year old granddaughter, América Viridiana.
 This same period also includes a fifth death, the fatal mauling of Remedios Romero-Solares and was attributed to "American bulldog-mixes" by DeSousa.

 How did DeSousa and San Diego County Animal Services respond to this disaster?
 By giving away pit bulls for free in a special promotion titled, "Dare to BULL-ieve."
-The taxpayer-funded promotion began in mid October of 2012, after three fatal pit bull attacks in the previous 10-months and just days after the serious mauling of a little girl in the county.
-Polltakers by a wide margin, 69% to 31%, voted that the county government should not promote "free pit bull" adoptions.4
+The taxpayer-funded promotion began in mid October of 2012, after three fatal pit bull attacks in the previous 10-months and just days after the serious mauling of a child in the county.
+By a wide margin, 69% to 31%, polltakers voted that the county government should not promote "free pit bull" adoptions.4

 2In an ABC 10 News interview, DeSousa makes his bias clear: "It's a tragic incident for everybody involved.
 What I don't want is for people to stereotype a dog and say, 'This dog did this because it looks like a pit bull."
 DeSousa also stated, "It is up to the family to decide if they want this animal back."
 As of April 27, the baby's parents have not yet decided this.
 The decision to euthanize "should" have been immediate, but it rarely is with pit bull owners.